vishalcloudyuga/dcos-docs/1.9/administration/upgrading.md

         $ sudo /opt/mesosphere/bin/dcos-shell dcos-exhibitor-migrate-perform
         ```

-    * Wait for the updated config to be rolled out by exhibitor
+    * Wait for the updated config to be rolled out by exhibitor.

         ```
         $ until sudo /opt/mesosphere/bin/dcos-shell dcos-exhibitor-migrate-status;do sleep 15;done
         ```
       OR Navigate to `http://<dcos_master>/exhibitor/exhibitor/v1/ui/index.html#tabs-config` to follow the update progress from the exhibitor UI.

-    For full details on what each exit code means run the command with `--help`.
+    For full details on what each exit code means, run the command with `--help`.

 ### DC/OS Agents